jack8557/Pandora/README.md

 # Unity

 **Unity** is a new mutli-threaded, cross-version anticheat, that aims to enforce legit behavior, and punish those with abnormal behavior.
 Unity is far from being completed, bugs are false positives are to be expected.
-Please report them though, and I will try my best to patch them.
+Please report them.

 ## Checks